By JACOB KAMARAS/JNS.ORG

 Three Catastrophic Floods

 Just a 10-minute walk from where I live, dozens of families in my synagogue’s community live in flood-damaged homes.
+We can hope these people had home insurance (click here to find out about options) to help them rebuild after this sad event, as it can be a hard thing to do otherwise.
 This is at least the third time that many of these residences have taken in water since the Memorial Day flood of 2015.
 For homeowners in the flood-stricken, Jewish-heavy neighborhoods of Meyerland and Willow Meadows, Hurricane Harvey’s wrath has undone all the hard work of two previous rebuilding processes.
 The congregation itself, United Orthodox Synagogues (UOS), which suffered more than $1 million in damage in the 2015 deluge and was flooded again the following year, has been dealt its most crushing blow yet.

 The 2015 flood damaged about 500 Jewish homes (among more than 2,500 homes overall) and three synagogues in the Houston area.
 The 2016 Tax Day flood brought similar devastation, but the community was better prepared.
 Despite all the preparations for Hurricane Harvey, damage has far exceeded previous disasters-the statistics aren’t yet available.
 The point is that Houston’s Jews, many of whom live in areas prone to flooding, have suffered their third catastrophic weather event in as many years.
 Unlike previous years, when flood waters receded on the same day as the storms, Hurricane Harvey’s waters stayed put for days as the rain persisted